hashicorp/design-system/website/docs/patterns/table-multi-select/partials/interaction-concepts/interaction-concepts.md

 ### When filtering Table results

-Filtering a data set implies removing or hiding results from rendering within a Table; a **reductive** action.
-In this scenario, performing a reductive action will impact multiple areas of the interface and surface a number of considerations for persisting the selection.
+Filtering a data set implies removing or hiding results from rendering within a Table (a **reductive** action) and will impact multiple areas of the interface while raising number of considerations around persisting the selection.

 !!!
 Info

-Consider these topics conversation starters to help make an informed decision around the user experience, the answers may vary depending on product architecture and broader application strategy.
+Consider these topics as conversation starters to help make an informed decision about the user experience.
+The answers may vary depending on product architecture and broader application strategy.
 !!!

 - In a Multi-select pattern, should the [total count](/patterns/multi-select-patterns?tab=guidlines#total-count) change to reflect a reduction in the number of visible results?